seewiese/Bee-finder/README.md

 # Bee-finder

-The bee-finder aims to simplify the evaluation process of videos by filtering them for relevant animal frames and reconstructing a video with detected animals only.
-Its target group are users that are not (yet) familiar with tools like command line, programming etc. The provided weights are to detect horned mason bees (<em>O. cornuta</em>) in front of a nesting aid.
-The manual provides a step-by-step guide how to train one's own YOLO network, as well.
+The bee-finder aims to simplify the evaluation process of videos.
+One can input video files in ".264" and ".mp4" format which the bee-finder will filter for target species (according to the weights provided) and reconstruct a ".mp4" video file out of the frames which contain detected target species.
+The target group of the bee-finder are users that are not (yet) familiar with tools like command line, programming etc. The provided weights are to detect horned mason bees (<em>O. cornuta</em>) in front of a nesting aid.
+This manual provides a step-by-step guide how to train one's own YOLO network, as well.

 ## Installation and set-up